 The Common Representation service continues to be the characteristic product in this area.
-Our participation in 991 issuances allowed us to have the leadership as a Common Representative at the end of 2018 with a 52.1% of market share of the new issuances.
-The above shows our leadership in this line of business.
+Our participation in 1,164 issuances allowed us to have the leadership as a Common Representative at the end of 2019 with a 52.1% of market share of the new issuances.
+Our market share shows our leadership in this line of business.

-In 2019, we shall strengthen our technological platform, which will allow us to reinforce the continuous improvement in the quality of the service we offer to our clients.
+In 2020, we shall strengthen our technological platform, which will allow us to reinforce the continuous improvement in the quality of the service we offer to our clients.